-BOND COUNSEL ENGAGEMENT LETTER FOR 2015-2016
+BOND COUNSEL LETTER OF ENGAGEMENT FOR 2019-2020

-This is a Letter of Engagement to retain our services as bond counsel to the Levittown Union Free School District, in the County of Nassau, New York (the "School District") for the school year commencing July 1, 2015 and ending June 30, 2016, in relation to (i) a capital project that may be submitted to the voters of the School District during the 2015-2016 school year, and (ii) the financing of an Energy Performance Contract.
+This is a Letter of Engagement to retain our services as bond counsel to the Levittown Union Free School District, in the County of Nassau, New York (the "School District") for the school year commencing July 1, 2019 and ending June 30, 2020, in relation to a capital project that may be submitted to the voters of the School District during the 2019-2020 school year.
 Accordingly, I have assembled information about our services and the fees associated therewith, and it is set forth below.
-Should any other School District financing requirements arise during the 2015-2016 fiscal year, we will supplement this letter.
+Should any other School District financing requirements arise during the 2019-2020 fiscal year, we will supplement this letter.